Regulated/Registered Research Institution Use

 2) We accept RRI projects only from students in grades 9-12 with the proviso that they were working legally at the RRI.

-3) If you are using a proprietary data set (one that is not publicly available) then your project is considered an RRI and should be submitted by the SRC pre-approval deadline.
+3) If you are using a proprietary data set (one that is not publicly available) then your project is considered an RRI.

 4) Certain application forms require dated signatures or institutional documents before experimentation.
 For a summer project, use the forms below.